-- Students who previously took a nationally standardized aptitude examination, such as the GRE, MAT, or GMAT shall submit official test score(s) with the Application for Admission.
-No time limit is established on test scores for admission to Graduate School.
-(However, most scores are available for only five years.)
-Note: Please consult the individual program test score requirement prior to taking exam.
-Exam requirements vary by program. - College of Education students seeking advanced teacher certification (Class A) must furnish a copy of a valid teaching certificate (not Optional or Provisional certificates).
+- College of Education students seeking advanced teacher certification (Class A) must furnish a copy of a valid teaching certificate (not Optional or Provisional certificates).
 Alternative Fifth-year students seeking initial certification are not required to present a teaching certificate.
-See the College of Education section for additional information. - 3.
-Students who have completed an Air Force intermediate or senior level Professional Military Education (PME) course must submit an official transcript from the Registrar, Air University.
-Students who have completed U.S. Army Command and General Staff College must submit an official transcript.
-Students who completed any other service-sponsored PME School must submit a course completion certificate. - Students who enroll or take courses on the Troy campus must submit a medical record to the Health Center.
-(Troy Campus requirement).
+See the College of Education section for additional information. - 2.
+Students who have completed an Air Force, Navy, Army or Marine Corps intermediate or senior level Professional Military Education (PME) course must submit an official transcript from the Registrar at Air University, Naval War College, or Army War College.
+Students who have completed U.S. Army Command and General Staff College or the Marine Command and Staff College must submit an official transcript.
+Students who have completed any other service-sponsored PME School must submit a course completion certificate.

+- 6 TROY UNIVERSITY - Students who enroll or take courses on the Troy campus must submit a medical record to the Health Center (Troy Campus requirement).